abwilf/tutorials/Atlas_Singularity.md

 In the rest of this tutorial, I will describe detailed steps for doing this.

 ## Requirements
+I think your personal workstation will need to be linux or mac based because the paths have to match.
+If you need help accessing a linux workstation, let me know and I'll get you set up on one of the lab workstations for you to develop on.

 On both atlas and taro have this anaconda installed in /work/awilf/ (NOT /home/awilf, because atlas has limited space there)
 ```
 wget https://repo.anaconda.com/archive/Anaconda3-2021.11-Linux-x86_64.sh